 The remainder of the paper is organized as follows.
 In Section II, we present a review of related work in transport protocols, both in WSN and other communication networks, and point out their inadequacies.
-We formally define the transport problem in WSN in Section III.
+We formally define the transport problem in WSN in Section III and identify five characteristic reliability regions.
+These regions determine the appropriate actions taken by ESRT.
 The operation of ESRT is described in detail in Section IV and a pseudo-algorithm is also presented.
 In Section V, we explain how the default ESRT protocol operation is extended to accommodate the scenarios where multiple concurrent events occur in the wireless sensor field.
 ESRT performance analysis and simulation results are presented in Section VI.
 Finally, the paper is concluded in Section VII.